CristianCristea/launch_school/concepts/general.md

 - the act of representing essential features without including the background details
 - used to reduce complexity

+## Ruby

+Ruby methods ALWAYS return the evaluated result of the last line of the expression unless an explicit return comes before it.

 ## Variable scope

 - determines where in the program a variable is accessible